Germany Approves €3B in New Ukraine Military Aid

-Germany on Friday approved €3 billion ($3.25 billion) in new military aid for Ukraine, just days before planned US-brokered talks with Moscow and Kyiv on a limited truce.
+Germany on Friday approved €3 billion ($3.25 billion) in new military aid for Ukraine.

 JOIN US ON TELEGRAM